ZainS/EtsyAssessment/readme.md

   }
 ```

-##Improvements to be made
+##Challenges
+- File services and Deepdiff

+##Proudof
+- Build report function.
+I tend to run away from file writing and I did not know about Deepdiff.
+I am proud I was able to research this.

+##NotProudof
+- The logger function and Testing
+- Did not have time to make a proper front end or UI and forcing people to use postman.

+##Deploying and Improvements
+- Create a front end with angular/react or .ejs to not use Postman
-- Deploy and demonstrate on AWS
+- Deploy and demonstrate on Heroku
 - Write tests before development, with more time allowable
 - Tests at the function level instead of the whole app
 - greater refactoring and commentss
 - choice to save to database or files
-- improve the logger output
+- implement logger